-The CCPP follows six principles common to many clinical child psychology programs across the country but with special emphases distinctive to the joint efforts of the two affiliated departments.
+The CCPP follows six principles common to many clinical child psychology programs across the country but with special emphases distinctive to the strengths of program faculty and our local clinical and research communities.

 First, the specialty training promotes a scientist-practitioner model.
 This orientation prepares graduates to produce original contributions to clinical child psychology, to assist in currently needed clinical and research work, to be ready for future changes and needs, and to evaluate their own work and others'.
 Of particular importance is the preparation of students to contribute to and evaluate the scientific knowledge base guiding psychological practice.
 As a scientist-practitioner program, the training activities are also designed so that graduates may be able to meet current licensing and certification requirements in many states and jurisdictions.